-Remind patients that some fish and seafood can be contaminated with mercury and raise awareness of the essential need for uncontaminated local sources.
+Remind people that some fish and seafood can be contaminated with mercury and raise awareness of the essential need for uncontaminated local sources.

-Advise patients to limit their intake of POPs from food by following the advice of the local food-safety authorities.
+Advise people to limit their intake of POPs from food by following the advice of the local food-safety authorities.

-Identify traditional practices and folk medicines as sources of mercury and spread awareness of the potential harm from their use, and work with individuals and communities to identify substitute practices.
+Identify traditional practices and folk medicines as sources of mercury and spread awareness of the potential harm from their use.
+Work with individuals and communities to identify substitute practices.

-Advise patients about the dangers of informal recycling of lead-containing products in and around the home backyard and community areas.
+Advise people about the dangers of informal recycling of lead-containing products in and around the home backyard and community areas.